hydraulic-software/conveyor/guidebook/docs/configs/hocon-extensions.md

 ## Environment variables

 Environment variables can be accessed by writing `${env.FOO}`.
-The $HOME environment variable is available also on Windows even though it's not normally set, which can be convenient for pointing to files you don't want to store with your project.

 ```
 app.mac.signing-key = ${env.HOME}/keys/apple.p12
 ```

-This happens because Conveyor is packaged with itself and therefore benefits from the custom launcher.
+The $HOME environment variable is available also on Windows even though it's not normally set, which can be convenient for pointing to files you don't want to store with your project.
+This happens because Conveyor is packaged with itself and therefore benefits from [the custom launcher](jvm.md#launcher-features).

+## Temporary object

+The top level `temp` object is deleted before config is printed out by the `json` command.
+It's useful to put keys here that have no real meaning and are only intended for concatenation with other keys.